ErikMidas/School_Management_API/README.md

 <!-- Lessons from the Project -->
 ## Lessons Learned

-Creating this blog helped me learn and practice:
+Creating this API helped me learn and practice:
+* API Development with Python
+* App Deployment with PythonAnywhere
+* Testing with pytest and Insomnia
-* Web Design
+* Documentation
 * Debugging
 * Routing
 * Database Management
 * Internet Security
 * User Authentication
 * User Authorization
-* Flash Messaging
-* Documentation

 <p align="right"><a href="#readme-top">back to top</a></p>